Master's Project Handbook

 Images often play a key role in a group's report and final presentation.
 Establishing guidelines for types of images early in the project helps to avoid last-minute field trips to re-shoot.
 While it seems like a simple task, it often takes time because individuals have their own preferences or may be unfamiliar with specific needs.

-The School moved to electronic media as the copy of record for the masters project.
+The School moved to electronic media as the copy of record for the master's project.
 "Deep Blue" is the University of Michigan's permanent, safe, and accessible service for representing our rich intellectual environment online.
-The final version is to be delivered to OAP on CD, along with the signed Opus Verification Form and Deep Blue License Agreement .
+The final report is to be delivered to OAP as an electronic file (CD, flashdrive, or email delivary to the SNRE Registrar) , along with the signed Opus Verification Form and Deep Blue License Agreement .
 The electronic copy will be stored on 'Deep Blue', maintained by the Shapiro Science Library.
-You should discuss with your sponsoring faculty and the project's client whether they would prefer an electronic, softbound or hardbound copy.

 Organization of Presentations